Together we can raise a generation of happy, connected kids

 Education: I graduated from Stanford University in 1988 with a degree in International Relations and recently returned to to get my master’s degree in psychology from California State University, Fresno.
 For my thesis research, I focused on positive psychology and, of course, the impact of camp experiences!

 Family: I’m three-fifths of the way to “empty nesting,” with three adult daughters at college or beyond and two teenage sons still at home.
-My husband, Steve, and I have been parenting and directing camp together for the past 25 years.
+My husband, Steve, and I have been parenting and directing camp together for since 1994.

 Hobbies: I enjoy reading, running, photography, and writing.
 I once heard that if you’re wondering what activity or hobby will make you the happiest, think back to what you enjoyed doing when you were a young adolescent.
 That formula works for me, because I started all of my current favorite hobbies before I was 13!